The Costs of Product Theft Most Health & Beauty Retailers Don’t Measure

 Because in Health & Beauty retail, the most significant cost of product theft is not always the product that was stolen.

-It is the effect that loss has on the experience, operations, and merchandising efforts that drive sales long after the product is gone.
+It is the effect that loss has on all components that drive sales long after the product is gone.